094459/newsletter-oss-projects/README.md

 **mkdocs-mcp**

 [mkdocs-mcp](https://github.com/serverless-dna/mkdocs-mcp) is another project from **AWS Hero Michael Walmsley** that provides search functionality for any MkDocs powered site.
 This server relies on the existing MkDocs search implementation using the Lunr.Js search engine. (#210)

+**ml-container-creator**

+[ml-container-creator](https://aws-oss.beachgeek.co.uk/4n6) is a new project that helps reduce the complexity of creating your own container images that you can deploy on Amazon SageMaker using the Bring Your Own Container (BYOC) approach.
+This gives you full control over your model's runtime environment while leveraging SageMaker's managed infrastructure for hosting and scaling.
+Every generated project includes: SageMaker-compatible container with health checks and invocation endpoints, local testing suite to validate before deployment, sample model and training code to illustrate the deployment, AWS deployment scripts for ECR and SageMaker, and multi-framework support (sklearn, XGBoost, TensorFlow, vLLM, SGLang).
+The documentation is top class, so if this sounds interesting, go check out the [Getting Started Guide](https://awslabs.github.io/ml-container-creator/getting-started/). (#217)

 **multi-agent-orchestrator**